Friday, 31 May 2024

 The Sheffield Flood 1864 sculpture at Malin Bridge

-During a telephone conversation, she had informed me that Yorkshire Water had proposed Andrew Vickers of Stoneface Creative to do this but, having seen a lot of his work that I think is very crude, I suggested that she might want to consider Steve Roche – a trained stonemason, letter cutter and sculptor, whose work I had seen at Malin Bridge.
+During a telephone conversation, she had informed me that Yorkshire Water had proposed Andrew Vickers of Stoneface Creative to do this but, having seen a lot of his work that I think is quite crude, I suggested that she might want to consider Steve Roche – a trained stonemason, letter cutter and sculptor, whose work I had seen at Malin Bridge.

 An information panel at Sheffield Flood 1864